KovenYu/MAR/README.md

-## MAR: Multilabel Reference Learning
+## MAR: MultilAbel Reference Learning
 ![](img/framework.png)

 This repo contains the source code for our CVPR'19 work